Millions in path as storm kills 2, brings fierce winds, blizzard conditions and fires

 By Mary Gilbert, Taylor Ward, Artemis Moshtaghian and Phil Gast, CNN

-(CNN) — A mammoth and multifaceted storm – which was dealing wind, fire, choking dust and the threat of a blizzard – pummeled much of the country as it marched east overnight.
+(CNN) — A mammoth and multifaceted storm – which was dealing wind, fire, choking dust and the threat of a blizzard – is pummeling much of the country as it marches east overnight.

+The powerful storm is set to reach the East Coast on Wednesday, bringing potential impacts from Florida to New York.
+The strongest storms are expected from Charleston, South Carolina up to southern Virginia, which could see damaging winds and tornadoes.

-The sky over Dallas resembled a Martian landscape on Tuesday afternoon as winds kicked up red dust, sparking fires across much of dry Texas.
+On Tuesday, the sky over Dallas resembled a Martian landscape as winds kicked up red dust, sparking fires across much of dry Texas.
 At least 15 fire reports have been received by the National Weather Service office in San Antonio and Austin.

 The blazes came as near-record low pressure in the Midwest is bringing strong winds across much of the country, from the Plains to the Southeast.
 At least two people are dead in Mississippi’s Madison County after storms swept across the state on Tuesday.
 Coroner Alex Breeland told CNN one person was electrocuted and another died when a tree fell on a car.